 - Chronic Stress: Attending multiple doctor and specialty visits, therapy sessions, school meetings, and daily care routines can be challenging.

-- Emotional Impact: Parents of children with special needs often feel guilt, frustration, worry, or isolation.
+- Emotional Impact: Parents of children with support needs often feel guilt, frustration, worry, or isolation.
 They may struggle with a lack of support or finding others who understand their situation.
 Social events can be challenging due to their child’s unique needs, and they may experience grief over a different parenting journey than they had imagined.

 - Financial Pressure: Special treatments and therapies can be costly and not always covered by insurance, adding even more stress.